raziel-carvajal/WebGC/README.md

 # WebGC
+WebGC is a peer-to-peer (P2P) library to coordinte the execution of gossip protocols, e. i. a gossip-based library.
+This project uses [WebRTC](http://www.webrtc.org/) to communicate web browsers with each others and depends of [PeerJS](http://peerjs.com/) (we plan to get rid of this dependencie), this project provides a P2P communication API (send, receive, etc) to exchange data over the Internet via the Peer object.
+Thanks to WebGC users enrich their applications with a gossip-based communication because the m

+ maintains, manages and executes gossip protocols

+ Maintainment,  execution

-WebGC is a gossip-based library on the top of [PeerJS](http://peerjs.com/) (this project offers the Peer object to enrich web browsers with peer-to-peer (P2P) communication capabilities through the [WebRTC API](http://www.webrtc.org/)).
-The objective of this gossip library is to provide a communication layer that operates through the implementation and management of gossip-based protocols.
+The objective of this
+gossip library is to provide a communication layer that operates through the implementation and management of gossip-based protocols.
 Thanks to WebGC, users can enrich their applications with the benefits (and constrains) of a P2P-gossip communication.